Embedded contact homology of prequantization bundles: Introduction

 When $g=0$, Conjecture \ref{conj:Uperiodicity} can likely be proved using Example \ref{ex:lensspc} and the methods of \cite[\S4.1]{Hu2}, discussed below.
 Furthermore, we will investigate the non-stable part of the homology, e.g. prove the ECH analogue of the computation of the reduced Heegaard Floer homology of nontrivial circle bundles in \cite[Thm.
 5.6]{knotHF}.

 We are further interested in the $U$-map at the chain level as it is crucial to the definition of the ``ECH spectrum."
-This is a list where the $k^\text{th}$ term is the minimum action of a homologically essential ECH cycle in $ECH_*(Y,\xi,[\emptyset])$ which is homologous to the preimage under $U^k$ of the class of the empty orbit set.
-The ECH spectrum of a contact three-manifold governs the embedding properties of its symplectic fillings, and we plan to use the $U$-map of prequantization bundles and their generalization, Seifert fiber spaces, to understand the embedding properties of fillings of the simple singularities, among other examples.
-In particular, we expect to directly recover that $U$ is an isomorphism in sufficiently large degree, as is known to be true for Seiberg-Witten cohomology.
+This is a list where the $k^\text{th}$ term is the minimum action of a homologically essential ECH cycle in $ECH_*(Y,\xi,[\emptyset])$ which is homologous to the preimage under $U^k$ of the class of the empty Reeb current.
+The ECH spectrum of a contact three-manifold governs the embedding properties of its symplectic fillings.
+It is expected that $U$ is an isomorphism in sufficiently large degree, as is known to be true for Seiberg-Witten cohomology.
+Additionally, we expect that one could recover the computation in \cite[Cor.
+1.0.6]{moy} of the irreducible Seiberg-Witten Floer homology of Brieskorn manifolds.

-We expect to be able to compute the $U$-map for general prequantization bundles following the computation in the $g=0, e=-1$ case (i.e., $Y=S^3$) in \cite[\S4.1]{Hu2}, which interprets $U$ as a count of index two gradient flow lines for a Morse function on the base $S^2$, together with a count of meromorphic multisections of the complex line bundle associated to the Hopf fibration.
-As discussed in \cite[\S1.2]{farris}, in the case of a general base a $J$-holomorphic curve in $\R\times Y$ which intersects each $\R\times\{\text{fiber}\}$ the same number of times can be interpreted as a meromorphic multisection of the line bundle associated to $Y\to\Sigma_g$ with its asymptotic ends on Reeb orbits interpreted as either zeroes or poles.
-We plan to make this perspective rigorous. \begin{remark}[$U$-map] For prequantization bundles with negative Euler class $e$ over a closed surface of genus $g$, the $U$-map is given in terms of index two gradient flow lines and meromorphic multisections of the line bundle associated to $Y$, and for sufficiently large grading induces an isomorphism on ECH. \end{remark} We will investigate an analogous result for Seifert fiber spaces.
-Here, the novel contribution will be to understand how to characterize the $U$-map in terms of the orbifold Gromov-Witten invariants of the base, and should follow ideas in \cite{RiGW}, which computes the symplectic cohomology of negative line bundles via Gromov-Witten theory of the base orbifold.
+One should be able to compute the $U$-map for general prequantization bundles following the computation in the $g=0, e=-1$ case (i.e., $Y=S^3$) in \cite[\S4.1]{Hu2}, which interprets $U$ as a count of index two gradient flow lines for a Morse function on the base $S^2$, together with a count of meromorphic multisections of the complex line bundle associated to the Hopf fibration.
+As discussed in \cite[\S1.2]{farris}, in the case of a general base, a $J$-holomorphic curve in $\R\times Y$ which intersects each $\R\times\{\text{fiber}\}$ the same number of times can be interpreted as a meromorphic multisection of the line bundle associated to $Y\to\Sigma_g$ with its asymptotic ends on Reeb orbits interpreted as either zeroes or poles.
+Computations ECH of the disk cotangent bundles $D^*S^2$ and $D^*\mathbb{RP}^2$ based on our work have appeared in \cite[Prop.
+3.7, 4.2]{fr}; additional Morse-Bott methods are assumed to compute the associated $U$-maps and ECH capacities \cite[Lem.
+3.10, 4.3]{fr}.